Former Philadelphia Official Leo Dignam Sentenced For Stealing Nearly $150,000 Meant For Parks And Recreation Department

 Dignam has already paid restitution.
 He’s set to report to federal prison in July.

-The city has made changes since the thefts were found.MORE NEWS: Philadelphia Will Not Relax Indoor Mask Requirement Yet But Outdoor Mask Requirement To Be Lifted Friday
+The city has made changes since the thefts were found.MORE NEWS: Stimulus Check Latest: Is A Fourth Relief Payment Coming?

 In a statement, Parks and Recreation Communications Director Maita Soukup said: “Under this administration, modernizing the financial management of recreation programs has been a priority.
 We recognized past practice was vulnerable to potential impropriety, and put into place improved policies, procedures and staff training for managing recreation fundraising and fees.
 These include: mandatory disclosure of all recreation-related external bank accounts; monthly oversight of all disclosed recreation accounts; new policies for the management of recreation center advisory council finances; and an ongoing effort to manage recreational funds through a third party fiscal sponsor who can help consolidate the accounts and provide appropriate oversight and management.”